Robo-91/film_database/README.md

 ## Project Description

 The dataset for this project was taken from kaggle.com.
-This project for learning purposes only.
+This project was created for learning purposes only.
 I wanted to utilize some of the transformation components available in Integration Services, build reports in Power Bi using a Multidimensional Model, and create calculations and KPI's in Analysis Services.

 ## Technologies Used